The Best Ways to Work From Home With Your Partner

 Even though you may not have left the house all day (if it’s cold, hot, rainy or if you didn’t have any errands to run), it was a day of work.
 For both of you.

-While it may start feeling like a Sunday night every night, remember that there’s work to be done, meetings to have and calls to be made, the very following day.
+While it may start feeling like a Sunday night every night, remember that there’s work to be done, virtual meetings to plan and calls to be made, the very following day.

 What we suggest: Make an end time for book-reading, Netflixing, YouTubing and Instagramming, and stick to the nightly routine you’ve always had and enjoyed, for consistency.